arkq/bluez-alsa/doc/bluealsa.8.rst

     Some bluetooth devices can handle streams sampled at either 48kHz or 44.1kHz, in which case they normally default to using 48kHz.
     With this option, **bluealsa** will request such a device uses only 44.1 kHz sample rate.

---a2dp-keep-alive=SEC
-    Keep A2DP transport alive for *SEC* number of seconds after streaming was closed.
-    This option can be useful when playing short audio files in quick succession.
-    It will reduce the gap between playbacks caused by Bluetooth audio transport acquisition.

 --a2dp-volume
     Enable native A2DP volume control.